Kinsa/django-contact-form/README.rst

  $ cd django-contact-form
  $ python setup.py install

-You will also have to install "Django Floppyforms"[http://pypi.python.org/pypi/django-floppyforms].
+You will also have to install `Django Floppyforms <http://pypi.python.org/pypi/django-floppyforms>`_.

 Installation via PIP Requirements File
 ======================================